TechMaster2026/Performance-Analysis-of-Mutation-Tools/README.md

 ### Project Overview
 This project evaluates the performance of mutation testing tools, MutPy and Mutatest, in a banking application.
 The goal is to assess their effectiveness in injecting and detecting faults while analyzing their performance under load using Locust.

-### Objectives
-Compare MutPy and Mutatest for fault detection efficiency.\
-Assess mutation testing impact on banking application robustness.\
-Perform load testing using Locust to analyze execution time, stability, and resource utilization.

 ### Approach
 **Mutation Testing**: Injects controlled faults using MutPy and Mutatest.\
 **Test Execution**: Uses Python’s unittest framework to evaluate detection rates.\